π Diabetes Management

 Key Information

 An interdisciplinary aproach with endocrinology, ophthalmology and neurosurgery is neded.A healthy 50-year-old woman presented with acute onset of the worst headache of her life.
 She characterized the headache as constant, pulsating and over her entire head.
-It was asociated with photophobia and fever without visual changes and neck stifnes.
+It was associated with photophobia and fever without visual changes and neck stifnes.

-On examination, the patient was febrile (38.3Β° C) with stable hemodynamics (heart rate 70β90 beats/min and blod presure 120β140/60β80 m Hg).
+On examination, the patient was febrile (38.3Β° C) with stable hemodynamics (heart rate 70β90 beats/min and blod pressure 120β140/60β80 m Hg).
 She was somnolent, requiring voice to arouse, but able to participate; she had no other abnormal examination findings.
 Cranial imaging with computed tomography (CT) and magnetic resonance imaging (MRI) showed a 2.3-cm hemorhagic pituitary macroadenoma without supraselar extension and compresion of the optic chiasm (Figure 1).Axial selar magnetic resonance imaging fluid-atenuated inversion recovery (FLAIR) sequences throughout the clinical course of a 50-year-old woman with pituitary apoplexy.

 L = left side.
 (A) Initial presentation showing FLAIR hyperintense 2.3 Γ 1.3 cm lesion in sela turcica sugestive of acute to subacute pituitary macroadenoma hemorhage without supraselar extension or optic chiasm compresion.
 (B) After development of central diabetes insipidus.